Personal Injury

 Uncertainty of Trials

 Trials carry the risk of an unpredictable outcome.
 Even if the facts of a case seem to favor one side, there is no guarantee that a jury or judge will rule in their favor.
+Most people hate uncertainty.
 Settlements offer a certain outcome, allowing both parties to control the terms of the resolution without the gamble of going to court.

 Insurance Company Practices